About The Truman Group: Our Team

 Lauren Christensen holds a doctoral degree in clinical psychology and is a licensed psychologist.
 She has worked in a variety of settings as a clinician, including private practice in the East Coast of the US, as well as part of a pre-deployment medical team for the Department of Defense.
 Lauren’s private practice work has been primarily focused on the treatment of adolescents and adults struggling with anxiety, depression, relationship issues, trauma, grief, and adjustment to change and life transitions.
 Lauren uses an individualized approach in therapy, combining cognitive, mindfulness, and acceptance-based theories to help clients identify obstacles and achieve their goals.
 She has lived and worked internationally.

-Geeta Chugh, PhD, LMSW
+Geeta Chugh, PhD, LCSW

 Geetanjali “Geeta” Chugh, is a licensed social worker in New York and a licensed clinical psychologist in India, with an active global private practice.
 She specializes in working with individuals healing from trauma; loss and grief; addressing relationship and family concerns; navigating significant life transitions; and seeking personal growth and development, with a special interest in women’s mental health.
 Geeta has a PhD in clinical psychology from All India Institute of Medical Sciences in Delhi and a masters in social work from Washington University in St. Louis, MO.
 Geeta has worked with culturally, economically, and demographically diverse populations in a variety of settings including schools, hospitals, clinics and universities in both India and the US.
 Having lived and worked in both individualist and collectivist cultures, she has insight into the ways that can shape views of personal and professional success and achievement, as well as the traditions of family and relationships.
 As an integrative therapist, her therapeutic craft draws from third wave cognitive behavioral, humanistic, and psychodynamic therapy in combination with trauma-focused and somatic practices like emotional embodiment, mindfulness, movement and breath work.
 She believes that melding these modalities creates a dynamic lens for cognitive and emotional awareness and positive transformation.

-Alyssa Clayden, MSW, LISW
+Alyssa Clayden, PhD, LICSW

 Cindy Cleary, MSW, LCSW